By Alex Ellwood

 The presence of the LifeChoice stall was not met with disapproval from all students.
-Arts student, Spencer Burns stated that whilst “[he does not] believe many people would be interested in joining that club, [as] the demographic of students that attend ANU are almost entirely left-wing”, he thinks it is “appropriate to have the club on campus” because ANU “should allow the ability for students to convey different political opinions.”
+One student, who wishes to remain anonymous, stated that whilst “[they do not] believe many people would be interested in joining that club, [as] the demographic of students that attend ANU are almost entirely left-wing”, they thinks it is “appropriate to have the club on campus” because ANU “should allow the ability for students to convey different political opinions.”

 LifeChoice ANU told Observer they “[aim] to support women on campus who are experiencing pregnancy and motherhood while at university and additionally [seek] to open up respectful, sincere dialogue about the dignity of human life”.
 The club further stated that “in recognition of the fact that abortion and euthanasia are sensitive topics, we spoke only with students who indicated an interest in our stall and ensured that all conversations were respectful, sincere and kind”.